-SGA Chartered Accountants and Auditors (Namibia) continued in office as auditors for the company and its subsidiaries for 2014.
+SGA Chartered Accountants and Auditors (Namibia) continued in office as auditors for the Company for 2015.

-At the annual general meeting, the shareholders will be requested to reappoint SGA Chartered Accountants and Auditors (Namibia) as the independent external auditors of the company and to confirm Mrs A van Coller as the designated lead audit partner for the 2015 financial year.
+At the annual general meeting, the shareholders will be requested to reappoint SGA Chartered Accountants and Auditors (Namibia) as the independent external auditors of the company and to confirm Mrs R Cloete as the designated lead audit partner for the 2016 financial year.